-Dedicated staff - in developing the CHNA, collaboration in developing the implantation plan and towards each priority area Special equipment - that supports staff to address the community health needs Facilities - allowance that is in part used to deliver priority service areas Communication - resources to support internal and external communication regarding each priority area
+Dedicated staff - in developing the CHNA, collaboration in developing the implantation plan and towards each priority area

+Special equipment - that supports staff to address the community health needs Facilities - allowance that is in part used to deliver priority service Communication - resources to support internal and external communication regarding each priority area

-Aspirus Grand View will also be allocating funding to assist in the various programs indicated on the following pages from implementation through continuation into the future as necessary.
-We are thrilled that many of our staff and programs are already aligned based the findings of the community health assessment; we feel that we have an excellent foundation to continue to meet the specific community health needs of our local population.
+Aspirus Ontonagon will also be allocating funding to assist in the various programs indicated on the following from implementation and continuation into the future as necessary.
+We are thrilled that many of our staff and programs are already aligned based the findings of the community health assessment.
+We feel that we have an excellent foundation to continue to meet the specific community health needs of our local population.